 Background

-Dr Barati is a qualified supervisor for focused acute medicine ultrasound (FAMUS) and is listed on the Society for Acute Medicine (SAM) directory of approved supervisors.
-He also holds accredited qualifications in focused general ultrasound in intensive care (FGUSIC) from the Intensive Care Society.
+He has a strong interest and expertise in point-of-care ultrasound.
+Dr Barati is an accredited supervisor for Focused Acute Medicine Ultrasound (FAMUS) and is listed on the Society for Acute Medicine (SAM) directory of approved supervisors.
+He also holds accreditation in Focused General Ultrasound in Intensive Care (FUSIC) from the Intensive Care Society.

 Expertise